profplump/MacOS/PhotosSnapshot/Readme.md

 : Limit fetch requests to the specified number of assets `FETCH_LIMIT=10`

 WARN_EXISTS
-: If set, issue a warning when a resource file already exists.
-This warning is disabled by default to allow retries if a snapshot does not complete cleanly `WARN_EXISTS=1`
+: If set, issue a warning when a resource file already exists. `WARN_EXISTS=1`

 NO_SUBFOLDER
-: If set, store assets in destFolder directly, without a date-based subfolder `NO_SUBFOLDER=1`
+: If set, store assets in `destFolder` directly, without a Date subfolder `NO_SUBFOLDER=1`

 DATE_FORMAT
-: If set, override the default date format of "yyyy-MM-dd_hh-mm-ss" with the provided string `DATE_FORMAT="yyyy-MM-dd"`
+: If set, override the default date format of "yyyy-MM-dd_hh-mm-ss" with the provided format string `DATE_FORMAT="yyyy-MM-dd"`

 DATE_STRING
-: If set, override the date string with the provided string `DATE_STRING="2023-01-18_18-01-23"`
+: If set, override the subfolder Date string with the provided string `DATE_STRING="2023-01-18_18-01-23"`

 NO_HIDDEN
 : If set, do not include Hidden assets in fetch requests `NO_HIDDEN=1`

 NO_NETWORK
 : If set, disable access to remote (iCloud) resources.
-Resources with local file backing will still be copied.
-If you only wish to backup local file this option can be much faster. `NO_NETWORK=1`
+Resources with local resource files will still be copied.
+If you only wish to backup locally-avaiable assets this options is likely much faster (if a biy noisy in the current implementation). `NO_NETWORK=1`